Data Processing Agreement

 11.1 This DPA enters into force when duly signed by both Parties and remains in force as long as Hailey HR Processes Personal Data on behalf of the Customer.

-11.2 Upon termination of the Agreement or this DPA (depending on which is first terminated), Hailey HR shall in accordance with the Customer’s instructions delete the Personal Data that the Customer has transferred to Hailey HR and delete any existing copies, where appropriate, and unless storage of the Personal Data is required by EU law or applicable member state law and ensure that each Sub-Processor does the same.
+11.2 Upon termination of the Agreement or this DPA (depending on which is first terminated), Hailey HR shall in accordance with the Customer’s instructions return or delete the Personal Data that the Customer has transferred to Hailey HR and delete any existing copies, where appropriate, and unless storage of the Personal Data is required by EU law or applicable member state law and ensure that each Sub-Processor does the same.
 Hailey HR shall certify to the Customer in writing that such deletion has been carried out.

 12. CHANGES AND ADDITIONS